jinglescode/jinglescode.github.io/_posts/javascript/2020-01-08-project-euler-problem-5.md

 This is pretty straight forward.

-Number `2` is the only even prime number.
+The number `2` is the only even prime number.
 We can skip all even numbers, as all other even numbers are not prime numbers.

-If a number `num` does not produce any decimal for every prime number less than `num`, `num` is a prime number.
+If a number `num` divides every other prime number less than `num` does not produce any decimal, then `num` is a prime number.

 Return `list_of_prime_nums` containing every prime number smaller than `n`.